Hummingbirds

 Hummingbirds definitely prefer red.
 They also like the other colors in the red side of the spectrum: orange, pink, purple.
 Flowers that are brightly colored (especially ones that are tubular shaped) and have lots of nectar are the proper choice.

-While yuccas will attract them, white does not work as well… Focus on plants with the proper flower colors until you have plentiful plants to attract regular visits from hummingbirds and butterflies, then you can add plants with other colors.
+While yuccas will attract them, white does not work as well… Focus on plants with the proper flower colors so you have plentiful plants to attract regular visits from hummingbirds and butterflies, then you can also have plants with other colors.
 The bonus is the plants that attract hummingbirds also attract butterflies too.

 Next…you want to keep them coming…